zejsneto/Clone-Pong/README.md

 ## ℹ️ Description

 A clone of the classic Pong gamex, developed using Unity.
+The project contains a single-player and a two-players mode.
+There is also a button to mute the game and a resolution menu.

 Link: [Play Game](LINK)<br>